Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/faq.md

 sidebar_label: Frequently Asked Questions (FAQs)
 ---

 _This FAQ focuses on technical questions for users interested in developing applications for AXIASolar.
-If you have a more general question, you may wish to search for the answer on our support [Knowledge Base](https://support.axiasolar.network/support/home) or the main [AXIASolar Network FAQ](https://axiasolar.network/faq).
-If you have a question that is not answered, please feel free to ask on the AXIASolar Watercooler [Element channel](https://app.element.io/#/room/#axiasolar-watercooler:web3.foundation) or email [support](mailto:support@axiasolar.network)._
+If you have a more general question, you may wish to search for the answer on our support [Knowledge Base](https://support.axiacoin.network/support/home) or the main [AXIASolar Network FAQ](https://axiacoin.network/faq).
+If you have a question that is not answered, please feel free to ask on the AXIASolar Watercooler [Element channel](https://app.element.io/#/room/#axiasolar-watercooler:axiacoin.org) or email [support](mailto:support@axiacoin.network)._

 ## AXIASolar Launch

 The Genesis block of the AXIASolar network was launched on May 26, 2020, as a Proof of Authority (PoA) network, with governance controlled by the single Sudo (super-user) account.
 During this time, validators started joining the network and signaling their intention to participate in consensus.

 The network evolved to become a Proof of Stake (PoS) network on June 18, 2020.
-With the chain secured by the decentralized community of validators, the Sudo module was removed on July 20, 2020, transitioning the governance of the chain into the hands of the token (DOT) holders.
+With the chain secured by the decentralized community of validators, the Sudo module was removed on July 20, 2020, transitioning the governance of the chain into the hands of the token (SOLAR) holders.
 This is the point where AXIASolar became decentralized.

 The final step of the transition to full-functioning AXIASolar was the enabling of transfer functionality, which occurred on AXIASolar at block number 1,205,128 on August 18, 2020, at 16:39 UTC.

-On August 21, 2020, Redenomination of DOT occurred.
-From this date, one DOT (old) equals 100 new DOT.
+On August 21, 2020, Redenomination of SOLAR occurred.
+From this date, one SOLAR (old) equals 100 new SOLAR.

 ## AXIASolar Roadmap

-For more information on the AXIASolar roadmap please visit the [official AXIASolar website](https://axiasolar.network/technology/#roadmap).
+For more information on the AXIASolar roadmap please visit the [official AXIASolar website](https://axiacoin.network/technology/#roadmap).

 ## Validators